 “Unless the vessel is clean, what you pour into it turns sour” (Latin Proverb).

 The other side of this truth, however, is encouraging.
-If our character has been bad in the past, that fact does not doom us to having the same character forever.
-We're not inherently bad; we just need to change for the better.
+If our character has been bad in the past, that fact doesn’t doom us to having the same character forever.
+We’re not inherently bad; we just need to change for the better.
 If we do, then our character is what it is, not what it used to be.
-Character comes from our decisions, not from our circumstances.
+I repeat: character comes from our decisions, not from our circumstances.
 And freedom of the will means that better decisions are ours for the making every single day that we live in the world.

 Compared to the things we typically spend our time working on, the building of solid character needs to get more of our attention.
 What we are (our character) is a good deal more important than what we have (our possessions).
 It’s even more important than what we do (our accomplishments).
 When the final tally is made, what we will want more than anything is to have had hearts that were true and just.

 “What lies behind us and what lies before us are tiny matters compared to what lies within us” (Ralph Waldo Emerson).